 - To look up an administrator for your project or project collection, you must be a member of the Project Valid Users group.

 Users added to the Project-Scoped Users group won't be able to access Organization Settings other than the Overview section if the Limit user visibility and collaboration to specific projects preview feature is enabled for the organization.
-To learn more, see Manage your organization, Limit user visibility for projects and more.
+For more information including important security-related call-outs, see Manage your organization, Limit user visibility for projects and more.

 Review your permission assignments